Cognitive Load-based Affective Workload Allocation for Multi-human Multi-robot Teams: Acknowledgment

 \section{Acknowledgment}

 This research was supported by the National Science Foundation under Grant No. IIS-1846221.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.

-We specially thank Revanth Krishna Senthilkumaran and Go-Eum Cha for their invaluable assistance in conducting the user experiments for this research.
+The authors thank the associate editor for their insightful suggestions and anonymous reviewers for their critical comments, which have greatly helped to improve the quality of this paper.

 \ifCLASSOPTIONcaptionsoff

 \fi